rebcabin/tangledown/README.md

 #### ACCUMULATE CONTENTS<a id="accumulate-contents"></a>

 Tangledown is a funny little compiler.
-It converts Literate Markdown to Python or other languages (Clojure and Markdown are supported, now).
-We could go nuts and write it in highfalutin' style, and then it would be much bigger, more elaborate if not more elegant, and easier to explain to a Haskell programmer.
+It converts Literate Markdown to Python or other languages (Tangledown supports Clojure and Markdown, too).
+We could go nuts and write it in highfalutin' style, and then it would be much bigger, more elaborate, and easier to explain to a Haskell programmer.
 It might also be less of a toy.
 However, we want this toy Tangledown for now to be:

 - very short